-If you are either a native-born or a naturalized U.S. citizen, and you have relatives who were born in another country, you may, in certain cases, be able to help them obtain U.S. lawful permanent residence (a green card).
+If you are either a native-born or a naturalized U.S. citizen, and you have relatives who were born in another country, you might, in certain cases, be able to help them obtain U.S. lawful permanent residence (a green card).
+We'll go over the categories here.

 Spouses and unmarried children of permanent residents, as well as various other family members, are called "preference relatives."
 That means that Congress set annual limits on the number of visas (green cards) available to them.
-Because the demand for these visas always exceeds the supply, preference relatives end up on waiting lists that last many years before they can immigrate to the United States.
+Because the demand for these visas nearly always exceeds the supply, preference relatives end up on waiting lists that can last many years before they can immigrate to the United States.
+Only when their "priority date" is current can they move forward and complete the process of getting an immigrant visa and lawful permanent residence.

-But now that you're a citizen, the situation improves for:
+But once you're a citizen, the situation typically improves, as described next.

 Also note that same-sex marriages currently count for immigration law purposes, so long as they are recognized by the government of the state or country where they took place.